hpc2n/intro-linux/docs/index.md

 !!! note "Prerequisites"

     You need access to a Linux system.
-The course project will be on Triolith, but you can use your own computer or any other computer you have access to that runs Linux.
+The course project will be on Tetralith, but you can use your own computer or any other computer you have access to that runs Linux.

 !!! admonition "Content"